Initiative-Progress/easyenvi/README.md

-# Easy environment
+# Easy environment : easy-to-use Python environment management toolkit

-Easy Environment is a Python tool that provides **easy-to-use functionality for managing files and data in different environments**.
+**Easy Environment** is a Python package that provides easy-to-use functionality for managing files and data in different environments.
 It offers a class called Environment that simplifies file operations on the local disk and cloud services such as Google Cloud (Google Cloud Storage and Big Query) or SharePoint.

 ## Features